 - Product quality is checked during all the stages of development.

 - Better and more efficient vendor communication is provided with all the information they need after every stage.

 - Stakeholders can get detailed user feedback about the product during UAT.

 There are several tools on the market that help with user acceptance testing.
 After all, not every organization has the resources or expertise to conduct UAT.
 And most of the time, email, spreadsheets, and pen with paper just don’t cut it!
 So let’s take a further look at Userback as one of the best UAT tools for web designers and developers.

 Imagine that you are clicking on the tab menu, but it doesn’t work.
 You report it to the development team.
 They ask you about which tab menu, the error, and a host of other questions.
 Such questions will indeed annoy a non-developer.
 Without an answer, the developer cannot fix the error.
 Thus, the best way to report an error is through visual feedback.
-Userback lets you do precisely that, as you can see in the below picture.
+Userback lets you do precisely that.

 The testing process is for the satisfaction of the user and the business itself too.
 It helps reduce a considerable amount of cost, saves time, and makes the product as perfect as possible.
-One should never launch any product without passing it through the UAT test first.
-Even if the test helps prevent minor mistakes or damages, it still will be worth it.
+One should never launch any product without passing it through UAT first.
+Even if the test helps prevent only minor mistakes or damages, it will still will be worth it.